 Irish moss (Chondrus crispus) is a fan-like seaweed growing up to 6 inches (250 mm) high on rocks in tidal pools along the northern Atlantic.
 It is harvested to make carrageenan, a thickening agent for jellies, puddings, and soups, and is a traditional herbal remedy in Ireland.

 Like its cousin sea moss (Eucheuma spinosum), you can find it in red, yellow, or purple colors.
+The color of the plant changes throughout the year, so you may notice a change in the color of the powder as well.
 You can use it to make Irish moss gel and add it to dishes as a thickening agent.

 Supports thyroid health

 Natural source of iodine, iron & calcium

 Magnesium - 75.6 mg - 18% RDV